EFX Orientations of Multigraphs: Introduction

 \subsection{Our Contribution}

-The existing work relating to fair orientations and allocations have so far been limited to the setting of simple graphs.
-In this paper, we extend this line of work to the more general setting of multigraphs, allowing for both parallel edges and self-loops.
-The fundamental premise remains the same, that is, an agent can only have non-zero utility for its incident edges.
+The existing work relating to fair orientations and allocations have been mostly limited to the setting of simple graphs.
+In this paper, we consider the more general setting of multigraphs.
+Our model allows for both parallel edges and self-loops.
+The fundamental premise that an agent can only have non-zero utility for its incident edges remains the same.

-In much of our paper, we find it useful to limit our focus to {\em bi-valued symmetric multigraphs}.
+We find it useful to limit our focus to {\em bi-valued symmetric multigraphs}.
 Specifically, we make two assumptions.
-First, for each edge, both of its endvertices agree on the utility of the edge.
+First, {\em symmetric} means that for each edge, both of its endpoints agree on the utility of the edge.
 In this case, we call the utility of an edge its {\em weight}.
-Second, each edge is of one of two possible weights $\alpha > \beta \geq 0$ (i.e. {\em heavy edges} and {\em light edges}).
-Although these conditions limit the generality of our results, similar assumptions have been made in existing literature.
+Second, {\em bi-valued} means that each edge is of one of two possible weights $\alpha > \beta \geq 0$ (i.~e.\ {\em heavy edges} and {\em light edges}).
+Although these conditions limit the generality of our results, similar assumptions have been made in existing literature (for example, symmetric valuations have been considered in \citep{christodoulou2023fair,afshinmehr2024efx,deligkas2024ef1,zeng2024structure} and bi-valued valuations have been considered in \citep{ABFHV21,feige2022maximin,garg2023computing,zeng2024structure}).
+In particular, the use of light and heavy edges appears in the proof of Lemma 3.1 in \citep{zeng2024structure}, although they do not refer to them explicitly as such.

 Our first contribution is a hardness result regarding EFX orientations.
-By understanding simple graphs as a special case of multigraphs, the aforementioned result due to Zeng and Mehta~\cite{zeng2024structure} can be restated as follows: bipartite multigraphs $G$ of multiplicity $q = 1$ admit EFX orientations.
-Thus, it seems possible that bipartiteness is also sufficient for multigraphs of higher multiplicities to admit EFX orientations.
-As we will see, this is not the case for any multiplicity $q \geq 2$.
-In the same vein, it could be possible that the problem of finding EFX orientations becomes simple when there are few values that utility functions can assume, or when those values fall within a limited range.
-Our result implies that finding EFX orientations remains NP-hard under a restrictive setting that incorporates the above considerations.
-Moreover, it suggests a structure that we call a {\em non-trivial odd multitree} that, as we will later see, guarantees the existence of EFX orientations when avoided.
+Since simple graphs are a special case of multigraphs of multiplicity $1$ (i.~e.\ the maximum number of parallel edges between a pair of vertices is $1$), the result due to \citet{zeng2024structure} can be restated as: bipartite multigraphs $G$ of multiplicity $1$ have EFX orientations.
+Thus, it seems plausible that bipartiteness is also a sufficient condition for multigraphs of higher multiplicities $q$ to have EFX orientations.
+As we will see, this is not the case for any $q \geq 2$, that is, there exist bipartite multigraphs that do not have EFX orientations.
+In contrast, \citet{afshinmehr2024efx} showed that bipartite multigraphs always have EFX allocations.
+Similarly, the problem of finding EFX orientations could be tractable if there are few values that utility functions can assume, or if those values fall within a small interval.
+Our result implies that the problem remains NP-hard under a restrictive setting that incorporates the above considerations.
+Moreover, it suggests a structure that we call a {\em non-trivial odd multitree} (NTOM) that guarantees the existence of EFX orientations when avoided.